Compensation for patient who suffered lingual nerve damage

 She was obviously devastated to discover that nothing could be done and felt badly let down by the fact that it would have been treatable if they had taken her concerns more seriously.

-She therefore contacted our free detal negligence helpline and we agreed to assist her on a no win, no fee basis.
+She therefore contacted our free dental negligence helpline and we agreed to assist her on a no win, no fee basis.

-Penny Beales, a lawyer specialising in dental negligence claims, obtained the client’s full dental and hospital records.
-She then carried out a detailed investigation of her dental history and the extraction surgery.
+We obtained the client’s full dental and hospital records and then carried out a detailed investigation of her dental history and the extraction surgery.

 Reports were obtained from medical experts which confirmed that the lingual nerve damage was caused by sub-standard dental surgery and that due to the delay in identifying and treating her injury, the condition is now permanent and irreversible.
 A further report from a consultant psychiatrist assessed the impact of the injury on our client’s mental health.

-If you have suffered linguinal nerve damage as a result of dental surgery or would like guidance on any other type of dental negligence claim then please call our legal helpline on 0333 888 0412 or send an email to us at [email protected]
+If you have suffered lingual nerve damage as a result of dental surgery or would like guidance on any other type of dental negligence claim then please call our legal helpline on 0333 888 0412, or send an email to us at [email protected]